harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-cpu-hog.md

 ### Node CPU Load

-It contains percentage of node CPU to be consumed.
+It contains percentage of node CPU cores to be stressed.
 It can be tuned via `CPU_LOAD` ENV.

 Use the following example to tune this: